 - intensive independent study

 - 50% by two-hour examination.

-All students taking a Finance MSc must take three compulsory modules in the first semester.
-These are:
+All students taking a Finance MSc must take four compulsory modules.

 - International Finance: key issues in international finance including analysing models of exchange rate determination.

 - Portfolio Theory and Management: key issues in asset allocation and portfolio composition/management at an advanced level.

 In your second semester, you will have the opportunity to choose one module from a selection of topics.
 The topics, and therefore module titles, vary year on year as they reflect research interests of our staff (see the University’s position on curriculum development.
 Examples currently include: